samanthashleyrose/E-commerce-Back-End/README.md

 ## Installation

 In order to use the E-commerce-Back-End Application, it is necessary to have a code editor, such as Visual Studio Code (VSCode).
-In addition, you must have Node.js and MySQL installed on your system.

 1. Begin by installing Node.js and MySQL on your computer's terminal/command-line.
 For detailed installation instructions, vist <a href="https://nodejs.org/en/">Node.js.org</a> and <a href="https://dev.mysql.com/downloads/mysql/">MySQL Community Downloads</a>